Star Tribune sports columnist Sid Hartman dies at age 100

 Hartman said that Cullum, during those three-plus years they were together at the Times, used to taunt the sports editors at the powerful Tribune and Star over the scoops Hartman was delivering.

-Cullum was referring to Hartman’s habit of nonstop enterprise in the search of news.
+Cullum was referring to Hartman’s habit of nonstop enterprise in search of news.

 He still had those amazing legs in 2001, when the NCAA Final Four was held at the Metrodome.

-The room for postgame interviews at the Metrodome was located straight up the loading ramp — a haul of a couple of hundred yards from the court and at an incline of 20 degrees.
+The room for postgame interviews at the Metrodome was straight up the loading ramp — a haul of a couple of hundred yards from the court and an incline of 20 degrees.

 “I thought, ‘That looks like Sid.’
 I looked again and said, ‘It is Sid.’ ”